IBIC/UdallR/README.md

 A few important notes regarding `UdallR` and its presence on GitHub.

++ In order for a subject to be identified as ready to process with `UdallR`, they need to have the `on_mri_dob` date-of-birth variable entered. **This is the variable in the *scan log* form, not the demographic form.**
 + Make sure not to commit your REDCap API key to GitHub, your key is for you and you only.
 See `example.R` for an example of how to save your key locally and avoid uploading it to GitHub.
 + Do not distribute this repo.
 The `data/` directory has data files (`.rda` extensions) that contain sensitive and protected information.